tpg/attache/README.md

 If you are planning to run migrations, then you will need to update the database connection details in this file, and it should never be committed to your repository.

 ## Deploying
 Once your first install is complete, any subsequent deployment can be done using the `attache deploy` command.
 The `deploy` command is similar to the `install` command, but does not overwrite the `storage` and `.env` items.
+The following tasks are run for each deployment:

+1. Run `yarn prod` locally to compile assets
+2. Run `git clone` remotely to install the project on the server
+3. Run `composer install` to install Composer dependencies
+4. Create a symlink for the `storage` directory
+5. Create a symlink for the `.env` file
+6. Run `article migrate` remotely if specified in the config file
+7. Run `scp` locally to copy the compiled assets to the server
+8. Create a symlink to the new release for the web server.

 By default the `deploy` command will leave any previous release intact.
 However, if you would like to remove old release during deployment, you can pass the `--prune` option.
-This will delete all old releases leaving only the new release and the one it replaces.
+This will delete all old releases leaving only the new release and the previous one.
+This means you can still rollback to the previous release if needed.

 ```
 attache deploy production --prune